Visuals3D/vis3d/README.md

 ![](https://raw.githubusercontent.com/Visuals3D/vis3d/master/images/ci-pipeline.png)

-The micro service includes a full gitlab ci pipeline.
+The microservice includes a full gitlab ci pipeline.
 The pipeline is able to build the code and the image and push the image to a docker hub registry.
 In the testing stage the code will be tested via unit tests and the api will be tested by building and running the whole service inside a dind container and executing insomnia cli tests against it.
 If that is all successful the Image will be taged with latest and the version number provided in the package.json file and pushed into the container registry.
 From there the last rollout task inside the deploy stage can be triggered manualy to deploy the new image and kube configurations to a remote kubernetes cluster.